lowlevel01/boot2Food/README.md

 # boot2Food
 boot2Food is a bootsector game.
 You need to be fast to reach the apple which has a life of roughly 5 seconds.
-If you don't, you start from the beginning!
+If you don't, you re-start from the beginning!

 ## How to run